 Step 6.
 How To Operate Your Business?

 2. You have something to show for when dealing with distributors/suppliers.
-With your own website, you will look like a more reputable business.
+You will look like a more reputable business with a website.

 4. You can create a niche website and also blog about themes related to your niche and gain more traffic and buyer interest that way.

 Cons With An eCommerce Store